8.15.2012

 Step 6: Once half the rotti is done it'll turn brown on the lower side.
 Add some ghee or butter to the rotti.
 You need to flip over the rotti to roast the other side.
 Once the other side also turns brown and crispy you may take it off the pan and serve it hot with coconut chutney.

-1) You need to use a cold tava for patting the rotti, else you may get your fingers burnt.
-Keep dipping your fingers in water while patting the rotti on the tava to ensure that the dough doesn't stick to your fingers.
+*Note:1) You need to use a cold tava for patting the rotti, else you may get your fingers burnt.
+Keep dipping your fingers in water while patting the rotti on the tava to ensure that the dough doesn't stick to your fingers.2) Once you are done with making a rotti, you can plunge the tava in cold running water, reduce the temperature of the tava and use it to make the next one.